Request Reasonable Accommodation Through the Appropriate Office

-For documentation requirements by disability, including learning, emotional, and physical disabilities, see those pages on this website.
+- Provide documentation of disability or medical condition that supports each accommodation request.
+For documentation requirements by disability, see those pages on this website.

 Note: Documentation of a learning disability (dyslexia, writing disorders, math disorders etc.) may not be completed using a form or letter.
-Psychological testing will be required, and students needing accommodations for learning disabilities should make an appointment with an ODA counselor prior to seeking documentation.
+Psychological testing will be required, and students needing accommodation for learning disabilities should make an appointment with an ODA Coordinator prior to seeking documentation.

 The information provided should include: